Dealing with product information within the dose area

 Prescribers may sometimes erroneously add product information into the prescription dose area.
 This webpage for pharmacy teams explains the impact of this, and how to address the problem by requesting a replacement prescription or making use of the NHSBSA recheck process, if needed.

 Prescribers shouldn’t include supplementary product information within the prescription dosage instructions area.
 A new or paper prescription might be needed on occasion.

 See also: Dealing with EPS product info in dose area factsheet (pdf one-pager PSNC factsheet).

 Examples: NHSBSA pricing systems cannot see the free-typed information that appear after the dose area during their standard pricing.
-Product info such as ‘Unlicensed‘, ‘brand name‘ or ‘FS‘ (Free supply of a Sexually Transmitted Infection item) should not be free-typed into this EPS space.
+Product info such as ‘Unlicensed‘, ‘brand name‘ or ‘FS‘ (Free supply) should not be free-typed into this EPS space.
 It does not inform the initial pricing of the EPS prescriptions.

 Why product info shouldn’t be included in the dose area?